bufbuild/protobuf-es/MANUAL.md

 }
 ```

 The generated properties remain largely unchanged.
-There are just two improvements:
+There are two improvements:

 - A message field using [`google.protobuf.Struct`](#googleprotobufstruct) is generated as `JsonObject`.
 - Proto2 fields support default values now and are no longer generated as optional properties.